 2. Place the dough on a lightly floured surface and roll into a 12×8 inch rectangle.

 3. Spread the sauce over the dough.
-Sprinkle with mozzarella cheese, Parmesan cheese, and pepperoni.
+Sprinkle it with mozzarella cheese, Parmesan cheese, pepperoni and ham or meat of your choice.

-4. Roll the dough up tightly, starting from the 8-inch side.
+4. Roll the dough up tightly, starting from the 8-inch side, folding a bit of extra dough back over it.
+It is recommended to give the dough an egg wash to properly seal it.
 Cut into 1-inch slices and place them on a greased baking sheet.

 Whichever you choose, you are sure to enjoy it!
-Thank you for reading.
+Thank you for reading our take on Stromboli vs Calzone.